Flame grilled steak sandwiches

 preparation

-Prepare the grill for direct and indirect grilling and set it to around 180-200 °C. For the tapenade, roast the pine nuts in a cast iron pan or in the inverted lid of the Dutch oven over the fire without adding any fat until they are nicely browned.
-Roughly chop the olives and capers and mix with the roasted pine nuts and the pecorino.
+Prepare the grill for direct and indirect grilling and set it to approximately 180-200 °C (350-400 °F).
+For the tapenade, toast the pine nuts in a cast-iron skillet or in the inverted lid of a Dutch oven over the fire without any added fat until nicely browned.
+Roughly chop the olives and capers and mix them with the toasted pine nuts and the Pecorino cheese.
 Then stir in the olive oil and season with pepper.

-For the sauce, cut the mushrooms into slices and sauté them in a pan with a little olive oil, then deglaze with the stock.
+For the sauce, slice the mushrooms and sauté them in a pan with a little olive oil, then deglaze with the stock.
 Mix everything well and stir in the cooking cream, season with pepper.

-Season the meat all over with salt and pepper and grill it on all sides using the direct grilling zone, then let it cook in the indirect grilling zone until it is cooked to the desired degree.
-Then let it rest for 10 minutes and cut into thin slices.
+Season the meat all over with salt and pepper and sear it over direct heat on all sides.
+Then move it to indirect heat and cook until it reaches the desired doneness.
+Let it rest for 10 minutes and then slice it thinly.

-Place a cast iron sandwich maker over direct heat and allow to heat up.
-In the meantime, drizzle the slices of white bread with a little olive oil and build the two sandwiches as follows: First, place the mushrooms on the bottom slice of white bread, then the slices of meat and add a little of the tapenade to each one, then finish with the second slice of white bread.
+Place a cast-iron sandwich iron over direct heat and let it get hot.
+Meanwhile , drizzle the slices of white bread with a little olive oil and assemble the two sandwiches as follows: First, place the mushrooms on the bottom slice of white bread, then distribute the slices of meat on top, add some tapenade to each, and finish with the second slice of white bread.

-Brush the heated sandwich iron with a little olive oil and bake the sandwiches one after the other over direct heat, turning them regularly.
-The white bread slices should be nice and brown and crispy on the outside.
+Brush the heated sandwich iron with a little olive oil and cook the sandwiches one after the other over direct heat, turning them regularly.
+The slices of white bread should become nicely brown and crispy on the outside.
 If you don't have a sandwich iron, simply fry the sandwiches in a pan.

 Recipe by Roel Westra Pitmaster X

-Dutch ovens, cast iron pans or even exotic variants such as waffle or sandwich irons are now almost a basic part of BBQ equipment.
-The indestructible cast iron offers many additional culinary options for outdoor cooking.
+Dutch ovens, cast iron pans, and even more exotic options like waffle irons or sandwich irons are practically standard equipment for any BBQ these days.
+The virtually indestructible cast iron offers many additional culinary possibilities for outdoor cooking.
 The ideas for the following recipes come from YouTuber Roel Westra, better known as Pitmaster X.

 Recipe from FIRE&FOOD issue 02/2018